19hours/sg-statutes/Acts/Passports Act.md

 ### Meaning of “personal identifier”

-3\.—(1) In this Act, “personal identifier” means any of the identifiers specified in the First Schedule (including any in digital form).
+3\.—(1) In this Act, “personal identifier” means any of the identifiers specified in the Schedule (including any in digital form).

-(2) The Minister may, by order published in theGazette, amend the First Schedule, except that any other personal identifier so prescribed in the order must —
+(2) The Minister may, by order published in theGazette, amend the Schedule, except that any other personal identifier so prescribed in the order must —

 (a) be an image of, or a measurement or recording of, an external part of the human body or a person’s voice; and